mitaai/mitaai.github.io/_posts/frontpage/2020-02-02-aai-website.md

 <!--more-->

 We are still working out the kinks with the new design and layout.
-If you have questions about the website, or the Active Archives Initiative in general, please do not hesitate to reach us at aai-info@mit.edu.
+If you have questions about the website, or the Active Archives Initiative in general, please do not hesitate to reach us at <a href="mailto:aai-info@mit.edu">aai-info@mit.edu</a>.